-Area 4: Goal I Kentucky Analysis
+Area 4: Goal I Michigan Analysis

-Kentucky's pension system is based on a benefit formula that is not neutral, meaning that each year of work does not accrue pension wealth in a uniform way until members reach Social Security retirement age.
+Michigan's pension system is based on a benefit formula that is not neutral, meaning that each year of work does not accrue pension wealth in a uniform way.

 To qualify as neutral, a pension formula must not only utilize a constant benefit multiplier to determine retired teachers' benefits, but it must also rely on an eligibility calendar based on age, rather than years of service.
 In most defined benefit plans, pension wealth peaks for teachers the year they become eligible for retirement, and then it declines every year they work beyond eligibility.
 Plans that base retirement on years of service create unnecessary peaks, and plans that allow a low retirement age create incentives to retire early.
 Therefore, plans that base retirement on an age in line with Social Security are likely to create the most uniform accrual of wealth.